grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 Because `setup()` will no longer be special and because we'll have a generic mechanism for an instance to generate some data and make it available to all other instances, there is nothing stopping us from implementing support for `SharedArray` (and other similar constructs) outside of the init context (https://github.com/grafana/k6/issues/2043 / https://github.com/grafana/k6/issues/2962) :tada: Or even things like per-scenario `setup()` (https://github.com/grafana/k6/issues/1638) or per-VU init functions (https://github.com/grafana/k6/issues/785) can now be actually useful.

 And maybe even more importantly, because k6 instances will now basically self-synchronize, test suites (https://github.com/grafana/k6/issues/1342) become much, much easier to implement :tada: See below for details, but we basically no longer need to have a super-smart coordinator node that knows the details for how tests are a part of the test suite, only k6 itself needs to know that and use the same `SignalAndWait()` API to synchronize even multiple tests simultaneously :tada:

+A potential improvement for getting a simplified user experience, when the API will be defined as stable, could be to hide the coordinator interface just behind the classic `k6 run` command.
+When a dedicated flag like `k6 run --distributed` is passed then the command will act as a coordinator.
+In this way, we are not forcing to the users the requirement to know what a _coordinator_ is.
+Only users with advanced cases will may require to know it and its dedicated command.

 # Test suites